cperves/moodle-block-my_external_backup_restore_courses/README.md

 my_external_backup_restore_courses is a Moodle block that enable a user to restore courses from external moodles this block must be installed in each moodle course clients and course servers involved

+Moodles must be on the same major version otherwise it will not function well.
+Additional plugins should be the same on all Moodle platforms involved.
 ## Features
   * enable a user to program course restoration, where courses comes from external moodles
   * depending of his role capabilities he can restore courses with user datas